Guide

 • Build on a living knowledge base

-Reuse existing diagrams, follow others’ explorations, and connect your own ideas to what the community is already mapping.
+Reuse existing whiteboards, follow others’ explorations, and connect your own ideas to what the community is already mapping.

 Step 1